Bill Sponsors

 Cons for Progressives

-- Calculating administrative deadlines based on a Tuesday while holding the election on a Wednesday creates a complex discrepancy that could confuse candidates and campaign organizers.
+- Calculating deadlines based on a Tuesday while holding the election on a Wednesday creates a slight mismatch that could lead to technical errors or legal challenges for less-resourced progressive candidates.

 Pros for Conservatives